HACCP System

 1. Conduct a Hazard Analysis

-To ensure compliance to food safety regulation, thereby complying with organization best practices, hazard analysis must be carried out.
-This hazard analysis will aim to identify the hazard in the food production process and also evaluate the risks.
+To ensure compliance with food safety regulations, thereby complying with the organization’s best practices, hazard analysis must be carried out.
+This hazard analysis will aim to identify the hazards in the food production process and also evaluate the risks.

 2. Identify the Critical Control Points